 The Earths gravity keeps the Moon in orbit, while the Moon’s gravity also pulls on the Earth, which effects the ocean tides twice a day, causing the rise and fall of the tides.

 Our view of the Moon changes from night to night due to 2 reasons.
-Firstly, the Moon emits no light of its own and secondly, the area lit up by the sun varies, as the Moon circles the Earth.
+Firstly, the Moon emits no light of it’s own, and secondly, the area lit up by the Sun varies, as the Moon circles Earth.

-The Moons surface is covered by an grey colored dusty soil.
+The Moons surface is covered by a grey colored dusty soil.

 The Moon is Earth’s only natural satellite.